Security

 Output validation

-When workflows attempt actions, outputs are validated:
+When workflows attempt actions, arguments are validated before execution.

 Email validation